ryanwoconnor/SheetsAddonforSplunk/README.md

 4. Login to Splunk

 ### Install Python for Scientific Computing
 1. Download the appropriate Python for Scientific Computing app off of Splunkbase.
-For Mac, this app is https://splunkbase.splunk.com/app/2881/
 2. From the Splunk Homepage click on the Gear Icon next to Apps
 3. Select “Install App From File”
 4. Click “Choose File” and select the downloaded file.